subnetdusk/cedaj-py/README.md

 # cedaj-py
-A simple wrapper for web.whatapp in python e pyQt
+A simple wrapper for web.whatsapp in python e pyQt